On spectral approximation, F{\o}lner sequences and crossed products: Introduction

-The question when a crossed product of a quasidiagonal C*-algebra is again quasidiagonal has been addressed several times in the past (see, e.g., Section~11 in \cite{BrownIn04}).
+The third expression in the title of this article refers to crossed products.
+This is a basic operator algebraic construction which is interesting in its own right (see Section~\ref{sec:crossed} for details).
+The crossed product may be seen as a new C*-algebra constructed from a given C*-algebra which carries an action of a group $\Gamma$.
+Many important operators in mathematical physics with very interesting spectral properties can be identified as elements of certain crossed products (see, e.g., \cite{bBoca01,Lenz99} and Section~\ref{sec:applications} below).
+The question when a crossed product of a quasidiagonal C*-algebra by an amenable group is again quasidiagonal has been addressed several times in the past (see, e.g., Section~11 in \cite{BrownIn04} for some partial answers).
 In Lemma~3.6 of \cite{Pimsner80} it is shown that if $\cA$ is a unital separable quasidiagonal C*-algebra with almost periodic group action $\alpha\colon\Z\to\mathrm{Aut}\cA$, then the C*-crossed-product $\cA\rtimes_\alpha\Z$ is again quasidiagonal.
 This result has been extended recently by Orfanos to C*-crossed products $\cA\rtimes_\alpha\Gamma$, where now $\Gamma$ is a discrete, countable, amenable, residually finite group (cf.~\cite{Orfanos10b}).
-In this more general case there is again a condition on the group action of $\Gamma$ on $\cA$.
+In this more general case there is again a certain compatibility condition on the group action of $\Gamma$ on $\cA$ is needed.
 This result has been applied to generalized Bunce-Deddens algebras in \cite{Orfanos10a}.